 The good folks at The Scratching Post Cat Rescue ultimately handle all of the adoption arrangements for our foster cats, so hopeful applicants will liaise directly with them.
 We set the ball rolling with our announcement as we prompt people to contact the shelter to log their interest, but we do not make the final decisions.
 The shelter requires a donation of £80 per cat (irrespective of their age or breed) as part of this process, none of which goes to Lady Dinah's.
 It usually costs the charity approximately £300 to rescue a cat, so this donation goes towards those costs.

-- Our partner shelter does not place cats in homes with children under the age of 6, but we think the girls would get on with older children.
+🚫 Our partner shelter does not place cats in homes with children under the age of 6, but we think the boys would get along with older children.

-- Our partner shelter does not tend to place cats in homes that are close to busy roads.
+🚗 Our partner shelter does not tend to place cats in homes that are close to busy roads.
 Homes with outdoor space are preferred.